Color Words Preschool Activity – a preschooler’s dream activity!

 Here’s what you’ll need.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 MODIFICATION: Write the color words using a colored marker.
 This will highlight which color needs to be parked so younger children can focus on sorting by color.

-Since you set this up the night before, your preschoolers are invited to come play upon waking, or at a time you need a break.
-Use this hands on color activity when you need a minute to breathe and also want to watch your child learn through play.
+Since you set this up the night before, your preschoolers are invited to come to play upon waking or at a time you need a break.
+Use this hands-on color activity when you need a minute to breathe and also want to watch your child learn through play.